antelle/electron-evil-feature-patcher/README.md

 `your-app-path` is executable path, for macOS this is a packaged `.app`.

 Patching is done in-place, no backup is made.
-Second attempt to patch will result in an error.
+Second attempt to patch is a no-op.

 ## Future